LiamMBailey/semGroup16/use-cases/use-case-3.md

-# USE CASE: 3 As a product owner I want to produce a report of all the Capital Cities so that I can support accurate data of said cities.
+# USE CASE: 3 As a Data analyst I want to produce a report of all the Capital Cities so that I can support accurate data of said cities.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Product owner* I want to produce a report of all the Capital Cities so that I can support accurate data of said cities.
+As an *Data analyst* I want to produce a report of all the Capital Cities so that I can support accurate data of said cities.

 ### Scope